 During their initial separation and after a divorce is final, parents often will seek court orders regarding child custody.
 The future is often uncertain and the added stress from your recent divorce doesn’t make things any easier.
 When you work with our dedicated and proven Northern Virginia child custody attorneys, you can be certain that the best interests of you and your children are our priority.

-There are a lot of options available with child custody in Virginia.
-Williams Stone Carpenter Buczek, PC will work with you to come up with an arrangement that takes your schedule, work obligations, and other responsibilities into account.
+There are a lot of options available for child custody in Virginia.
+Our attorneys at Williams Stone Carpenter Buczek, PC will work with you to come up with an arrangement that takes your schedule, work obligations, and other responsibilities into account.

 Types of Child Custody in Virginia